 While the fantastic advantages of freelance are apparent, but not everything in the freelance world is bright and lucrative.

-There are certain drawbacks and obstacles that you have to keep in mind before venturing into this unfamiliar territory.
+You have to keep in mind certain drawbacks and obstacles before venturing into this unfamiliar territory.

 Here are some common pitfalls that you should know about being self-employed.

 1. No Job security and sometimes no work

 The major drawback of being a freelancer is job stability.
 It is the number one reason a full-time job feels more secure and might turn out to be a more popular choice for some.

 You might get lots of business in a month from various companies or individuals, and may not get any job the next month.

 Your current employer may also not continue to work with you once you complete the pending assignment.

 Freelancers always have to live on the edge, looking and seeking more ways to find work.

 Without being proactive and increasing your contacts, it is challenging to be a successful self-employed.